 Yes, that IS me…In The Gizmotron ad in Bass Player Magazine…

 The August issue of Bass Player Magazine arrived in my mailbox today.
 Page 33…full page ad.
 So much gratitude to Aaron Kipness and Gizmotron for the continued support.
-The last few months have been “full steam ahead” for myself on a variety of gigs and projects.
-There are a lot of people who have stepped Read More …
+The last few months have been “full steam ahead” for on a variety of gigs and projects.
+There are a lot of people who have stepped up Read More …

 Spare Harmless/Beneficial Snake Species with a Text